robsyc/MB-VAE-DTI/README.md

   See `training/run.py` and `training/configs/` for more examples and details.

-**Note:** This project is currently in development (training/validation components in progress).
-There currently are still some `archive` folders spread throughout the repository, which contain old code to be refactored.

 ## Current Progress

 - ✅ Data loading and preprocessing
 - ✅ Embedding generation and processing
 - ✅ h5torch file creation and dataset splitting
 - ✅ Setting up model architectures
-- 🔄 Model pre-training w/ contrastive, complexity, (reconstruction) loss
+- ✅ Model pre-training w/ contrastive, complexity, (reconstruction) loss
   - Contrastive loss: SimCLR with InfoNCE (1 positive pair and many negatives weighted w/ Tanimoto similarity)
   - Complexity loss: KL divergence between the encoder's output and a standard normal distribution
   - Reconstruction loss: MSE between the diffusion decoder's output and the input (only for the drug branch)
-- 🔄 Training baseline model (MLP on FPs & dot-product) and full model (incl.
+- ✅ Training baseline model (MLP on FPs & dot-product) and full model (incl.
 DTI accuracy loss)
-- 🔄 Model validation and analysis
+- ✅ Model validation and analysis

 ## Citation